 What is a Secure Access Service Edge (SASE)?

 The secure access service edge (SASE) is not one single technology.
-Instead, it’s a framework identified by Gartner as the way to securely connect entities such as users and machines to applications and services when their locations may be anywhere.
-In its 2019 report, The Future of Network Security is in the Cloud, Gartner defines SASE as a cloud-based solution that offers “comprehensive WAN capabilities with comprehensive network security functions (such as SWG, CASB, FWaaS, and ZTNA) to support the dynamic secure access needs of digital enterprises.”
+Instead, SASE (pronounced “sassy") is a framework identified by Gartner as the way to securely connect entities such as users and devices to applications and services when their locations may be anywhere.
+In its 2019 report, The Future of Network Security is in the Cloud, Gartner defined the SASE framework as a cloud-based security solution that offers “comprehensive WAN capabilities with comprehensive network security functions (such as SWG, CASB, FWaaS, and ZTNA) to support the dynamic secure access needs of digital enterprises.”

 So, isn’t SASE just another buzzword?

 While it’s true that SASE has received a lot of attention from vendors and media focused on networking and security, we believe that the main principle behind the SASE framework is what makes it so compelling.
 This principle—that network and security architectures focused on the data center have become ineffective—isn’t simply a trend or marketing catchphrase, as it has been broadly accepted in the industry.
 So, what does a SASE solution offer that makes it so different from the “traditional” enterprise network security that connects offices via private networks and routes traffic through secure web gateways to prevent intruders from infiltrating the network (and blocks data from leaking out)?

-As Gartner pointed out in its report that described SASE as the future of network security, traditional models in which connectivity and security have been focused on the data center need to shift to focusing on the identity of users and devices.
+As Gartner pointed out in its report that described the secure access service edge as the future of network security, traditional models in which connectivity and security have been focused on the data center need to shift to focusing on the identity of users and devices.
 That’s because, according to the report, “In a modern cloud-centric digital business, users, devices and the applications they require secure access to are everywhere.”
 Today’s workflows and traffic patterns bear little resemblance to those that existed when hub-and-spoke networks were conceived.
 Here’s why:

 - More user traffic is heading to cloud services than data centers

 - More work is performed off the network than on it

 - More workloads are running in cloud services than data centers

 - More SaaS applications are in use than those hosted locally